Reference

 import { ref, computed } from 'vue'

-import type { Product } from '~/layers/products/types/products'
+import type { Product } from '~/layers/shop/collections/products/types'

-import { useProducts } from '~/layers/products/composables/useProducts'
+import { useProducts } from '~/layers/shop/collections/products/app/composables/useShopProducts'

 // ❌ Bad - Mixed order, no type imports

-import { useProducts } from '~/layers/products/composables/useProducts'
+import { useProducts } from '~/layers/shop/collections/products/app/composables/useShopProducts'

 import { ref, computed } from 'vue'